csm-aut/csm/README.md

 # For Upgrade to Latest Code

-This assumes you have already installed CSM Server and wanted to get the latest code.
-The existing CSM Server should have  been installed on /usr/local/csm.
+This section assumes you have already installed CSM Server and wanted to get the latest code.
+CSM Server should have  been installed on /usr/local/csm.
 Copy csm-master.zip to /usr/local and unzip its contents.

 ```shell
 $ cd /usr/local
 $ unzip csm-master.zip
 ```

+## Shut Down Existing CSM Server